Zaky7/DesignPatternWithFun/README.md

 ```

-Using our implementation for currentDisplay Display Station.
+Using our implementation for Weather Station.

 ```java
 public class WeatherStation {